 Mr. John P. Dove lives in Prestonsburg, Kentucky, and currently serves as Director of Information Technology for Big Sandy Community and Technical College.
 Mr. Dove holds Bachelor of Arts in Computer Information System and Master of Science in Information Systems from Morehead State University.
 Mr. Dove has served on various committees and participated in several leadership programs in eastern Kentucky, including Floyd, Johnson, and Pike County Chambers of Commerce and Floyd, Johnson, and East Kentucky Leadership Programs.
 Mr. Dove is a member of Big Sandy Community and Technical College’s President’s Advisory Council, Planning Council, Information Technology Curriculum Review Committee, SACS Planning Team, Quality Enhancement Planning Team, and Crisis Management Team.
 In August 2012, Mr. Dove was elected to the KCTCS Board of Regents to serve as the General Education Staff Regent.
 Mr. Dove's term as Staff Regent ends in October 2015.

-Gail R. Henson, Ph.D., lives in Louisville, Kentucky.
-Dr. Henson is employed by Bellarmine University as a professor and chair for the Department of Communications, which she founded in 1987.
-Dr. Henson is also the director for the Brown Scholars Leadership Program.
-She has extensive leadership, public service, and community service experience for which she has received several awards, including two from Metroversity for service related to adult learning.
-A past at large member of the Kentucky Board of Education and chair of the Kentucky P-16 State Council, she is a member of several national organizations, such as the National Council for Accreditation Teacher Education Unit Accreditation Board, Society for Professional Journalists, and the National Hospice and Palliative Care Organization.
-An accomplished author and presenter, Dr. Henson also is a reviewer for the International Communication Division of the Association for Education in Journalism and Mass Communication.
-Dr. Henson’s academic interests in end-of-life communication, communication and the elderly, and intercultural communication are reflected in her research, teaching, as well service to a great number of organizations, including Louisville’s Metro Healthy Communities Initiative, Highland Community Ministries, and Bellarmine University’s Multiculturalism Task Force.
+Ms. Gail R. Henson, Ph.D., lives in Louisville, Kentucky.
+Dr. Henson is employed by Bellarmine University as professor and past-chair of the Department of Communication, which she founded in 1987, and Director of the Senior Interdisciplinary Program.
+She has extensive leadership, public service, and community service experience for which she has received several awards, including the Louisville Belle Award, the Bellarmine Miles Award, and the Metroversity Award for Service Related to Adult Learning.
+A past at-large member of the Kentucky Board of Education and chair of the Kentucky P-16 State Council and elected member of the Jefferson County Public Schools Board of Education, she is a member of several national organizations, such as the Association for Education in Journalism and Mass Communication, Society for Professional Journalists, and the National Hospice and Palliative Care Organization.
+An accomplished author and presenter, Dr. Henson is the author of The Gentle Agitator: An Oral Biography of Dr. Samuel Robinson, numerous articles in The Encyclopedia of Multicultural America (SAGE), and The Kentucky Encyclopedia.
+She received a fellowship to research death and dying at Oxford University in 2012.
+Dr. Henson’s academic interests in end-of-life communication, communication and the elderly, and intercultural communication are reflected in her research and teaching as well as civic service to a great number of organizations, including the Foundation for a Healthy Kentucky Community Advisory Council and Hosparus of Louisville.
 Her term as regent ends in 2015.

-Barry K. Martin is the Chief Executive Officer for Primary Care Centers of Eastern Kentucky with several locations in southeast Kentucky.
-Mr. Martin lives in Lexington, Kentucky.
+Mr. Barry K. Martin lives in Lexington, Kentucky, and is the Chief Executive Officer for Primary Care Centers of Eastern Kentucky with several locations in southeast Kentucky.
 Mr. Martin is very active in the Hazard and Eastern Kentucky community as evidenced by serving as chairman of Kentucky Mountain Health Alliance, past president of the Hazard Rotary Club, board member of Hazard Community and Technical College Foundation, past chairman of the Health and Education Credit Union, and member of Community Trust Bank’s Advisory Committee.
 He has also served as a board member of the Kentucky Primary Care Association for several years.
 Mr. Martin received an Associate degree from the former Prestonsburg Community College (now Big Sandy Community and Technical College) and a Bachelor of Science in Accounting and a Master of Health Administration from the University of Kentucky.
 Mr. Martin was appointed to serve a six-year term that expires in 2018.